renpy/renpy/sphinx/source/gui.rst

 Advanced Customization
 ======================

-Far more advanced customization are customizable, up to and including deleting gui.rpy entirely and replacing it with your own code.
+More advanced customization is possible by customizing screens.rpy, up to and including deleting it entirely and replacing it with your own code.
 Here are a few places to get started.

 Styles
 ------